DKMS37/Bamazon/README.md

       ```
     ![Image](https://github.com/DKMS37/Bamazon/blob/master/images/bamazonManager_database_lowInventory_Added_06.PNG)

-If the manager wants to check if the item did actually restock
+If the manager wants to check if the item did actually restock,
-and made the "2nd" selection again "View low Inventory".
+and made the "2nd" selection again, the "View low Inventory".
 The image BELOW shows that the item Restocked is now "GONE"
-from the "BAMAZON LOW PRODUCT INVENTORY TABLE.
+from the "BAMAZON LOW PRODUCT INVENTORY TABLE".

    ![Image](https://github.com/DKMS37/Bamazon/blob/master/images/bamazonManager_addMoreToInventory_confirmed_07.PNG)